-Paris has an varied choice of museums to visit.
+Paris Design Guide – TOP 10 Museums ⇒ Paris has a varied choice of museums to visit.
 Checking out the posters in the metro is a great way to see what’s going on without even trying.
 When it comes to museums, be sure to check opening hours before you head out (many museums are closed either Monday or Tuesday).
 Better yet, check for the days that the museum is open late.
 This not only allows you to take advantage of daylight hours when shops are open, but it means shorter lines, fewer crowds and, sometimes, discounted ticket prices.
 It’s a good idea to check what’s showing at each museum because it will help you narrow down your “to see” list.
 Enjoy!

 This is the one to visit for sure!
 Despite being the most well known of the bunch, it can be overwhelming.
 When going, one should try Wednesday or Friday evenings, it’s open until 9:45 pm.
 They no longer offer discounts, but one can only hope that there are fewer crowds.
 And if the Mona Lisa is on your “must-see” list, make sure you take the time to people watch, as watching people’s faces and reactions can be equally as satisfying as seeing the real deal.